 The robot has obstacle detection.
 It has a ‘situational awareness bubble’ around it.
 It uses its 9 cameras and ultrasonic sensors to detect obstacles, whether it be a dog or a pedestrian/cyclist.
 The robot will always stop at a safe distance.

 Essentially anything up to 10kg that can fit inside its delivery container such as parcels, groceries and food.

 The robot is designed to deliver goods on the last mile of the delivery journey – within suburban, residential areas.
 It can deliver within a 2 mile radius.

 How does the delivery process work?

 You would order something online like normal.
 Starship delivery would be offered in the check-out area of the website.
-You would then be notified on your mobile that your package/groceries/food were ready for delivery (this means the retailer/supermarket/restaurant has placed the item into the robot).
+You would then be notified on your mobile that your package/groceries/food were ready for (this means the retailer/supermarket/restaurant has placed the item into the robot).
 The power now lies with the consumer.
 They can call the delivery at any time convenient to themselves (before work, after work or the middle of the night).
 Once the robot turns up at your door, you can press the ‘Unlock’ button through your mobile application.
 The lid unlocks and you take your item.

 How safe/secure is the robot?

 The cargo hold remains locked until the robot reaches the customer and unlocks it through their mobile phone.
 The robot has 9 cameras that are recording, two-way audio so Starship can engage with people around the robot, sirens if picked up or tampered with, and tracking to the nearest inch.

 Has anyone tried to steal the robot yet?